ThaaoBlues/ecosys/android_app.md

-> You need to implement an activity NAMED QSyncCallbackActivity that recieve Intent.ACTION_SEND so QSync can send you the Uri back in the intent data with the proper permissions
+> You need to implement an activity NAMED EcosysCallbackActivity that recieve Intent.ACTION_SEND so Ecosys can send you the Uri back in the intent data with the proper permissions

 ## Don't forget to retrieve the intent permissions